lrenaud/greebles-desktop/doc/Manual.md

 ### Requirements

 Greebles requires System 7.0 or later, a 68040 or PowerPC, 256 colours, 640 by 480 screen, 3Meg of RAM.
 Networking requires Open Transport 1.1 and a TCP/IP network (modem not recommended).

-## Contents

-* How to Get Started
-* The Full Explanation
-* Setting Controls
-* About Blocks
-* Squishing Greebles
-* Specials
-* A Special Note on Greeble Generators
-* Play Modes
-* Know Thine Enemy: Greebles
-* Know Thine Enemy: AIs
-* Know Thine Enemy: You and Other Players
-* Level Progression
-* Network Play
-* Server Options
-* A Good Network Game
-* The Greeble Tracker
-* Registering Greebles
-* Registration Gets You...
-* How To Register
-* On-Line Registration
-* Off-Line Registration
-* Warranty
-* Fine Print
-* Acknowledgements

 ### How to Get Started